-Already one of the best places to visit in New Zealand, the fact that Franz Josef Glacier is also connected with Lord of the Rings just gives you another reason to visit.
-The glacier itself wasn’t featured in the movies, rather it was the view from Franz Josef Glacier Valley towards Mount Gunn in the Waiho Valley.
-This incredible view is what you see as the mountain-top beacons are lit along the White Mountains calling for aid to Gondor.
+Franz Josef Glacier is already one of the best places to visit in New Zealand, and the fact that it is also connected with The Lord of the Rings just gives you another reason to visit.
+The glacier itself wasn’t featured in the films; rather, the view from Franz Josef Glacier Valley toward Mount Gunn in the Waiho Valley was used.
+This incredible view is what you see as the mountaintop beacons are lit along the White Mountains calling for aid to Gondor.

-Watching Sam and Gollum interact is always entertaining in Lord of the Rings, especially when they bicker over food while making camp in Two Towers.
-The campsite scene, as well as the ambush by Faramir and the Rangers of Ithilien on the Oliphaunts, was filmed out in the scrub near Twelve Mile Delta Campsite on Lake Wakatipu.
-Just near the campsite you’ll find a lookout which shows the view Frodo, Sam, and Gollum had of the ambush.
+Watching Sam and Gollum interact is always entertaining in The Lord of the Rings, especially when they bicker over food while making camp in The Two Towers.
+The campsite scene, as well as the ambush by Faramir and the Rangers of Ithilien on the Oliphaunts, was filmed out in the scrub near 12 Mile Delta Campsite on Lake Wakatipu.
+Near the campsite, you’ll find a lookout that shows the view Frodo, Sam, and Gollum had of the ambush.

 13. Port Waikato